imrenagi/solarcity_challenge/README.md

 ## Other projects

+* [Emergency Social Network](https://github.com/imrenagi/Emergency-Social-Network) This is a team project for Foundation Software Engineering course in Carnegie Mellon University.
+In this team project, we won the best testing award for implementing some best practice in unit test and integration test, and the best documentation award because we had good API and architecture documentation.

 * [CHEF](https://github.com/imrenagi/hackucsc2017) Recently, we won hackathon in UC Santa Cruz after we presented Chef, A virtual waiters.
 In this competition, we won 1st prize in Technology Innovation, The best use of AWS, and 3rd prize in The Best Use of Google Cloud Platform.